25 Proven Ways To Communicate With An Avoidant Partner

 When we don’t get what we want in a relationship, it is better to ask rather than nag about it openly.
 The chances are that your avoidant partner may not have thought of things from your perspective.
 Rather than being passive-aggressive and making them guess what you need, let them know.

 Most partners become responsive when someone they care about speaks of their needs.
-The cues mentioned below may help you express your needs without sounding demanding.
+So you can try using ‘I feel’ statements as an attempt to express your feelings without assigning blame on the other person.
+This gesture will make it easier for avoidant partners to participate in the conversation.
+You can take inspiration from the cues mentioned below to help you express your needs without sounding demanding.

 • “It would make me feel really good if you did this.”